LucasvanKasteren/eduvpn-log-analysis/README.md

 - The provided examples assume that the scripts and log files have the same parent directory.
 The file structure can be found in the images folder.

 - To run the python script we use python.
 Specifically it was tested using python3.11.2.

+-  The only non standard python library used is the MaxMind-DB-Reader library.
+For Debian and Ubuntu: `sudo apt-get install python3-maxminddb`.
+For Fedora: `dnf install python3-maxminddb`.

 - The `mmdblookup` command used to make the connect_script work can be found in the libmaxminddb library.
 For Debian and Ubuntu: `sudo apt-get install mmdb-bin`.
 For Fedora: `dnf install libmaxminddb-devel`.